WE INTERRUPT THIS PHOTOSTREAM TO BRING YOU THE FOLLOWING SPECIAL REPORT FROM FLICKr'S TECHNICAL SUPPORT STAFF

 Although lacking the nervous systems of you "normal people", we here at Flickr do feel your pain, and the tech support staff --- including our chief hardware and software engineers seen above --- are working hard to solve these alleged problems.

-Therefore, in order to PROVE TO YOU that we are doing all we can, we are allowing Okinawa_Soba to post the above restricted photograph of us holding a special meeting to discuss these issues.
+In order to PROVE TO YOU that we are doing all we can, we are allowing Okinawa Soba to post the above restricted photograph of us holding a special meeting to discuss these issues.

 Although Flickr does not usually reveal corporate secrets and technical details, the leader of our trouble-shooting team (seated in the center) is holding a very small, hi-tech piece of newly acquired equipment on the table in front of him.

-It is explained in the photo note that appears on the table, which may be accessed by Flickr's top secret method of moving the cursor over the hi-lighted note box.
-We ask that you not reveal this to anyone working over at PHOTO BUCKET.
+The forthcoming solution to every bug and every problem Flickr has ever had is explained in the photo note that appears on the table, which may be accessed by Flickr's top secret method of moving the cursor over the hi-lighted note box.
+We ask that you not reveal this to anyone working over at PHOTO BUCKET or IPERNIA.

 Yellow notes in photo are taken directly from transcripts of our highly technical discussion.